#1 It’s a time-travel murder mystery

 Supporting Kajiura’s usual skill are the opening and ending songs: Re:Re by Asian Kung-Fu Generation and Sore wa Chiisana Hikari no Youna by Sayuri.
 Both of them fantastic songs from wildly different genres, which form a neat pair to respectively open and close out this anime with.
 My preference does go out to Sayuri in this regard, as the emotional tone of her voice is just beautiful and I like how Sore wa Chiisana Hikari no Youna starts off slow and sad, only to pick up the pace and turn into a loud, defiant song.
 It’s a perfect match for the flow of the anime itself.

 #5 The devious killer

-A common complaint I heard towards this show prior to watching it is that it’s not hard to figure out the actual murderer.
-This, regrettably, is kind of true and I had a good idea of who it would turn out to be long before the actual reveal.
+A common complaint I heard towards ERASED prior to watching it myself is that it’s not hard to figure out the actual murderer.
+This, regrettably, is kind of true and I had a good idea of who it would turn out to be, long before the actual reveal.
 Still I kept watching, not to figure out the culprit, but to see how he could be caught and what his motives were all along.